The End of Before

 “Mother!”
 Eva screamed.
 Ritalia couldn’t fight it anymore.
 She glanced back to see Evaleana’s face soaked with tears as she continued to reach out for her.
 Ritalia lifted her hand towards her.
 Tears gushed down her face as she gathered her power.
 Before her magic could send the dumbwaiter down, the man from her vision stepped into the doorway.

 “Face me, Enchantress Ritalia,” the man’s low voice commanded.
 The world seemed to stop moving as she held Eva’s fretful gaze.

 “I love you,” she breathed as she flicked her wrist.
 An energy field of glistening blue luminance encased the dumbwaiter.
 Before the children were out of Ritalia’s sight, a sword plunged through her gut.
 She gasped as she felt the blade rip through her body.

 Ritalia tasted the salty iron tang as her blood flooded her mouth.
 She coughed as her knees buckled out from under her.
 She grasped the fresh wound with her right hand as she tried to use magic.
 Her effort left her growing weaker.
 She felt cold as she kneeled on the floor.
-She gradually scanned her daughters’ bedroom.
+She leisurely scanned her daughters’ bedroom.

 Thousands of memories flashed before her as tears continued to fall from her eyes.
 Before her eyelids grew too heavy to stay open, she caught a glimpse of the father of her beloved daughters.
 King Traven knelt before her.
 His soft azure eyes glistened as he smiled at her.
 He held his ghostly hand out for her to take.
 Her eyes darkened as she reached out for him.
 As soon as she touched his fingertips, a powerful surge of energy unleashed, and the brilliance engulfed the man who had killed Enchantress Ritalia Syrina Sotan.